 First, let’s go over some facts and statistics regarding malpractice in the medical industry.

 What Is Medical Malpractice?

 Medical malpractice occurs when a patient is injured, harmed, or otherwise caused to suffer by negligent or careless actions taken by a medical professional in a facility or institution.
 Malpractice legal claims are separate from criminal claims and act as a way for citizens to have a voice against injustices that are committed on a civil level.
 They are categorized as civil claims.

 Medical malpractice lawsuits are complex to fight in court.
-Hospitals and medical professionals tend to do everything in their power to avoid having to pay an innocent victim and their families for errors they were at fault for.
-A successful malpractice claim can cost a medical institution a great deal of money as well as their reputation.
-From 2006 to 2016, there were 143,713 payments made for medical malpractice, resulting in billions of dollars of settlements.
+Hospitals and medical professionals tend to do everything in their power to avoid having to pay an innocent victim and their family for errors they were at fault for.
+A successful malpractice claim can cost a medical institution a great deal of money, as well as their reputation.

 Malpractice can happen at all levels of medical care.
 The following professionals may be able to be held responsible for malpractice: